Diane Cilento: Personal life

-In 1955, Cilento married Andrea Volpe, an Italian aristocrat.
-She gave birth to their daughter Giovanna Volpe in 1957.
+In 1955, Cilento married Andrea Volpe, an Italian.
+She gave birth to their daughter Giovanna in 1957.
 Cilento and Volpe divorced in 1962.

-In 1962, Cilento married actor Sean Connery.
-They had a son, Jason (born 1963), before separating in 1971 and divorcing in 1974.
+Later that year, Cilento married actor Sean Connery, with whom she had a son, Jason (born 1963).
+Cilento and Connery separated in 1971 and divorced in 1973.
 In her autobiography My Nine Lives, Cilento said that Connery was emotionally and physically abusive during their marriage.

-In 1985, Cilento married playwright Anthony Shaffer, whom she met in 1972, while working on the film The Wicker Man.
-They remained together until his death in 2001.
+In 1985, Cilento married playwright Anthony Shaffer, whom she met in 1972 while working on The Wicker Man.
+They remained married until his death in 2001.

 Death

 Cilento died of cancer at Cairns Base Hospital on 6 October 2011.